sanjot-sagar/vj_tech/README.md

 - **Overlapping masks:**
     - Overlapping masks of the same class:
         - For semantic segmentation, a union of all overlapping regions of the same class is done.
-        - For instance segmentation, track each object individually (TBD)
+        - For instance segmentation, track each object individually
     - Overlapping masks of different classes: Handled using a hybrid priority-area strategy where larger objects and higher-priority classes retain their regions, smaller or lower-priority ones are clipped.

 You want a union of all overlapping regions of the same class.